-A bank with a large number of these types of assets may eventually have to use capital to absorb losses, reducing its buffer of equity.
-Many of those assets are also likely to be in non-accrual status and thus aren't earning interest for the bank, pushing down earnings and elevating the risk of a failure in the future.
+Having lots of these kinds of assets means a bank may eventually have to use capital to cover losses, cutting down on its equity buffer.
+It also means that there are likely to be many assets that are in non-accrual status and no longer earning money, resulting in diminished earnings and potentially more risk of a failure in the future.

 A widely used indicator of asset quality is the percentage of problem assets a bank holds compared to its total assets.
-As of June 30, 2017, 0.01 percent of Freedom National Bank's loans were noncurrent, meaning they were more than 90 days past due or were in non-accrual status.
-That's below the national average of 1.04 percent.
+As of December 31, 2017, 0.01 percent of Freedom National Bank's loans were noncurrent -- in other words, they were more than 90 days past due or were in non-accrual status.
+That's below the national average of 1.01 percent.

-Banks maintain a reserve known as an "allowance for loan and lease losses" to deal with problem assets .
-That reserve's size can be a widely used indicator when evaluating a bank's ability to manage problem assets, especially when compared to the total amount of problematic loans.
-Freedom National Bank's loan loss allowance was 8,536.36 percent of its total noncurrent loans, higher than the national average.
-All else being equal, the higher the ratio of loan loss allowance to noncurrent loans, the better.
+Banks maintain a reserve known as an "allowance for loan and lease losses" to deal with troubled assets .
+How large that reserve is can be a widely used indicator when evaluating a bank's ability to manage troubled assets, especially when compared to the total amount of at-risk loans.
+Freedom National Bank's loan loss allowance was 9,470.00 percent of its total noncurrent loans, exceeding the national average.
+All things being equal, the higher the ratio of loan loss allowance to noncurrent loans, the better.